marcoantonioni/daffy/daffydoc/docs/Deploying-OCP/Core-steps.md

 Replace these values for the next command.

-**<platform>** = This is the sample file name for the platform you are planning to deploy your OCP Cluster.
+<**platform**> = This is the sample file name for the platform you are planning to deploy your OCP Cluster.

-**<environment>** = This is the name of your environment file.
+<**environment**> = This is the name of your environment file.
 As a best practice, we recommend you use the name of your cluster.

+- **example:**  cp aws-ipi-env.sh ../demo01-env.sh

-This command will copy the the sample file and place it in the /data/daffy/env directory (back one folder)
+This command will copy the sample file and place it in the /data/daffy/env directory (back one folder)

 ```
 cp <platform>-env.sh ../<environment>-env.sh

 ```

-You are NOW ready to begin making the necessary edits to your **/data/daffy/env/<environment>-env.sh** file for a deployment of OCP to a specific platform.
+You are **NOW** ready to begin making the necessary edits to your /data/daffy/env/<**ENVIRONMENT_NAME**>-env.sh file for a deployment of OCP to a specific platform.

 ## Step 4: Install OpenShift on your selected platform